-- If you should die in the United States, the policy must provide at least $7,500 in the benefit to send your remains to your home country for burial.
+Repatriation coverage.
+If you should die in the United States, the policy must provide coverage to send your remains to your home country for burial.
 This is also known as “repatriation”

 MEDICAL INSURANCE COMPANIES